autumn olive crochet babydoll dress ♡

 PIN, SEAM, & PRESS POCKETS — pin pockets, right side on right side, edges aligned, about 5 inches below the top of panels

-seam the pockets on with a straight stitch, lined up about ¼” or with the right edge of the presser foot so that it isn’t too far into the fabric, going an inch or so over the top and bottom edge of the pocket (remember to always backstitch at the beginning and end of a seam!)
+seam the pockets on with a straight stitch (I use length 3 out of 4 on my machine, 0 width) lined up at about ¼” or with the right edge of the presser foot so that it isn’t too far into the fabric, going over the top and bottom edge of the pocket slightly (remember to always backstitch at the beginning and end of a seam!)

 press the seams towards the pockets